aminskey/Image-recognition/README.md

 ## What we were trying to demonstrate
 - How you can use simple algorithms to compare images and classifiy them
-- How AI could play a leading role
+- How AI could play a leading role in solutions to global problems (such as waste management)

 ## The level of knowledge we had while developing this project
 - How MSE is used to determine the variance of two functions